The average hourly pay for a Route Driver is $17.23.

 Much of the route driver's working hours are spent on the road.
 In addition to driving responsibilities, most route drivers must also b…Read more

 Route Driver Tasks

-Responsible for assigned pick-up and delivery routes.
+- Responsible for assigned pick-up and delivery routes.

-Comply with all applicable safety procedures related to driving and vehicle maintenance.
+- Comply with all applicable safety procedures related to driving and vehicle maintenance.

-Keep accurate, up-to-date records on trip sheets.
+- Keep accurate, up-to-date records on trip sheets.

-Maintain professional relationships with existing and potential customers.
+- Maintain professional relationships with existing and potential customers.